Cash Payment Option Available When Booking Online. 400+ Five Star Reviews On Google.

 List of common reasons for failing a taxi medical, including not bringing your medical summary, high blood pressure, poor eyesight, untreated cardiac issues, and issues with diabetes medication, with a 'Fail' stamp.

-Check your current medical certificate today and schedule your next HGV medical assessment with a registered medical examiner.
-Visit MotorMedicals.com to book your D4 medical examination with a qualified healthcare professional.
+Check when your current medical certificate expires and schedule your next HGV medical check well in advance.
+Visit MotorMedicals.com to book your D4 medical examination with a qualified doctor.
+Getting checked early gives you time to fix any issues before they affect your licence.

 How to arrange your medical?